Process for Reporting Symptoms

 If the test results for the employee are positive (+), HR will immediately direct the employee to maintain their quarantine for 5 days from the onset of symptoms or date that the positive sample was collected, whichever comes first (based upon guidance from the OCDOH).
-HR will then advise the professional direct contacts to quarantine and, if they become symptomatic, seek testing from their health care provider.
-HR will also notify the supervisor of the positive test result and send a notice to all employees who work within the nearby work location.
+The employee should be sure to keep their supervisor informed.

 If the test results for the employee are negative (-), HR will promptly direct the employee to return to work after they have recovered from their illness and direct the professional contacts under quarantine to resume their daily activities and return to work.